Agave Spirits Menu and 101

 Mexico is known for Tequila, but did you know that there is far more to Mexico than Tequila.
 There is a whole new world to discover in agave-based spirits from Mexico.
 And they have already passed whiskey in sales as of 2022.
 And they are on track to surpass vodka by the end of 2023.

 But what else is there in Mexico besides Tequila?
-Well, there are at least five agave spirits in Mexico.
+Well, there are at least ve agave spirits in Mexico.
 Mezcal is the most popular.
 And then super rare spirits like Raicilla and Bacanora.
-In fact, some of these spirits have only been legal for just over a decade, but have hundreds of years of history
+In fact, some of these spirits have only been legal for just over a decade, but have hundreds of years of history.

 The neat thing about some of these other spirits is they never went thru industrialization like Tequila.
 Lots of them are still made in a family's back yard by master distillers for many generations.
 Many use hand methods and are produced in very small quantities.